b0gdi/bb/README.md

 # bb
-this repo is a short script for quick vps configure bug bounty
+this repo is a script to configure vps for bug bounty